chpmrc/graphene-validator/README.md

 The GraphQL Python ecosystem (i.e. `graphene`) lacks a proper way of validating input and returning meaningful errors to the client.
 This PoC aims at solving that.
 The client will know it needs to look into `extensions` for validation errors because of the error message `ValidationError`.

 This library provides a class decorator `validate`, for mutations, that allows for field level and input level validation similarly to [DRF](https://www.django-rest-framework.org/) serializers' `validate` methods.
+To validate a field you'll need to declare a static method named `validate_{field_name}`.
+Input wide validation (e.g. for fields that depend on other fields) can be performed in the `validate` method. `validate` will only be called if all field level validation methods succeed.

 Field level errors also provide a `path` field that helps the client determine which slice of input is invalid, useful for rich forms and field highlighting on the UI.

-Custom errors can be defined (e.g. `NotInRange` with `min` and `max`) to inform the clients of potential constraints on the input itself.
-It also supports recursive validation so that you can use nested `InputField`s and validation will be run all the way down to the scalars.
+Custom errors can be defined (extending `ValidationError`, e.g. `NotInRange` with `min` and `max`) to inform the clients of potential constraints on the input itself (via an optional `meta` property).
+It also supports recursive validation so that you can use nested `InputField`s and validation will be performed all the way down to the scalars.

 Note that verbose messages aren't supported because I strongly believe those should be handled on the client (together with localization).